Scrashdown/PRU-Audio-Processing/Report/Report.md

 On a more technical point of view, processing six channels simultaneously on one PRU is feasible, but challenging in terms of resource management.
 In our current implementation of the 6-channels CIC filter on the PRU, all operations required for processing one sample from each channel must execute in less than 144 cycles.
 All of the PRU's registers are used, and the majority of the banks' registers are used as well.

 Another challenge was to design the program such that it would not rely on the host too much because of its unpredictable timings and busy nature.
-Below is an example of a bug we had when the host was in charge of retrieving a new sample everytime it was ready (with these parameters, 64000 times per second).
+Below is an example of a bug that happened when the host was in charge of retrieving a new sample everytime it was ready (with these parameters, 64000 times per second).
 The host couldn't keep up and missed many samples, resulting in this quite weird looking (and sounding) timing diagram.

 ![Spectrogram of a signal missing samples as a result of timing issues](Pictures/timing_bug.png)